shimataro/ssh-key-action/README.md

 This action doesn't support encrypted key directly.
 Here are some methods:

-* decrypting key beforehand: best bet, and works any VM
+* decrypting key beforehand: best bet, and works on any VM
-* `sshpass` command: next best bet, but not supported in Windows
+* `sshpass` command: next best bet, but not supported on Windows
 * `expect` command: please be careful not to expose passphrase to console
 * `SSH_ASKPASS` environment variable: it may be troublesome